cloudnativetrainings/trainings/k8s/fundamentals/kubernetes_advanced/13_helm_and_prometheus.md

 echo <ADMIN-PASSWORD> | base64 -d
 ```

+## 5. Add Prometheus as data source to Grafana

+* Call `http://GRAFANA_IP:GRAFANA_PORT/` in your browser
 * Choose the option `Create your first data source`
 * Choose type `Prometheus`
 * Insert URL `http://my-prometheus-server` and click `Save & Test`
 * Choose the Option `Dashboards`/`Manage`/`Import`
-* Paste the number 1860 into the field `Grafana.com Dashboard` and click `Load` (Visit https://grafana.com/grafana/dashboards for other Dashboards)
+* Paste the number 1860 into the field `Grafana.com Dashboard` and click `Load` (Visit [https://grafana.com/grafana/dashboards](https://grafana.com/grafana/dashboards) for other Dashboards)
-* Choose the Datasource Prometheus in the field `Prometheus` and `Import` afterwards.
+* Choose the Datasource Prometheus in the field `Prometheus` and `Import` afterwards
-* Investigate the Dashboard.
-Take care to a proper time range via the button on the right above.
+* Investigate the Dashboard; take care to a proper time range via the button on the right above

-## Clean up
+## 6. Clean up

 ```bash
 ## list all installed helm charts